|

 her through her fits of ravings, screamings, and long declamatory

 speeches."[11]
-Freud kept the immensely wealthy Anna's
+Freud kept the immensely

-treatment going, without any discernible benefit on her
+wealthy Anna's treatment going, without any discernible

-Interestingly, Anna was already a morphine addict, and Freud
+already a morphine addict, and Freud had no hesitation about

-had no hesitation about feeding her habit.
-Indeed, that
+feeding her habit.
+Indeed, that was his regular means of

-was his regular means of bringing her eruptions to subsidence.
+bringing her eruptions to subsidence.
+As Swales observes,

-As Swales observes, the key insights that this inventive
+the key insights that this inventive "hysteric,"

-"hysteric," whom Freud repeatedly called his "teacher,"
+whom Freud repeatedly called his "teacher," gave

-gave him into repressed trauma, dream interpretation, sexual
+him into repressed trauma, dream interpretation, sexual

 fantasy, transference, the conversion of ideas into symptoms,